afrozquadri/MyArmTemplate/README.md

-# Build a VM from Shared Gmaged Gallery
+# Build a VM from Shared imaged Gallery
 1.You need to pass the existing vnet and subnet
 2. Use the existing shared image gellery, image defination and image version created for shared gallery image.